ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/JacintheInfiniteFarmer.md

 - Right
 - Bottom

-**Without Battle AI:**
+**Without Battle AI (Blind Mash):**

-In this mode, the program will the 4 moves in the following priority:
+In this mode, the program will use the 4 moves in the following priority:

 - Top
 - Left
 - Right
 - Bottom

 In both modes, if your Pokémon faints, it will automatically timeout and switch to the next Pokémon in your party.
 The move priority is the same for all members of your party.

 ### Recommended Pokémon

-- Level 100, max IV, full HP EV and full attack/special attack EV.
+- Metagross:

-- Bring Shell Bell to recover health.
+  - Lv.
+100, full attack IV and EV, adamant nature.
+Hold Shell Bell.

-- Metagross: Heavy Slam
+  - Top move: Heavy Slam, left move: Earthquake. right move: Iron Head as a backup.
-  - Heavy Slam used by a Lv.
-100, full attack IV and EV and adamant nature alpha Metagross, one shots every Jacinthe's Pokémon.
+  - Heavy Slam one shots every Jacinthe's Pokémon except the after-DLC Mawile that's high level enough to withstand one Heavy Slam.
+Earthquake is to defeat that Mawile.
-  - Other good moves: Iron Head and Earthquake.
-Earthquake is to defeat Mawile that is neutral to steel attacks.
+  - Before DLC, you can use the blind mashing mode to save a bit of time by spamming Heavy Slam.
+But after finishing DLC Jacinthe's team is upgraded to lv.
+90+.
+We recommend using the battle AI mode to pick Heavy Slam or Earthquake according to detected type effectiveness.

 ### Notes